unoplatform/uno/doc/articles/howto-consume-webservices.md

 1. To update the packages, click **Update**.

-1. At the top-left of page, to browse the available packages, click **Browse**.
+1. At the top-left of the page, to browse the available packages, click **Browse**.

 1. In the **Search** field, enter **System.Text.Json** and select **System.Text.Json**.